Key Stage 3

 2: Brazil and South America: the physical and human geography of the continent, with a focus on Brazil.

-3: Globalisation: reasons for globalisation; why companies such as Nike operate globally; the positives and negatives of globalisation.
+3: Globalisation and Earning a Living: reasons for globalisation; why companies such as Nike operate globally; the positives and negatives of globalisation; the UK’s changing economy.

-5: Crime: how the police use Geographical information and maps.6: Geographical conflicts: the Falkland Islands; the Middle East; oil spills; Northern Ireland; Heathrow’s third runway plans; HS2.
+6: Geographical conflicts: the Falkland Islands; oil spills; Heathrow’s third runway plans; HS2.

-7: Tourism: UK tourism and national parks; global tourism development.
+7: Tourism: UK tourism and national parks; global tourism development; is tourism in the Galapagos Islands sustainable?

 Key Stage 4